Getting infinite money inside the platform Through Race Condition

 An example of using JSFuck is the following payload, where all characters after “onerror” correspond to the JavaScript code alert(1).

 To test the payload, a site by Brutelogic was used, which allows for testing Cross-Site Scripting (XSS) payloads.
+In the user field, we inserted the payload.

 Payload Injection